hsinfuyeh/hsinfuyeh.github.io/about.md

 permalink: /about/
 ---

-Hell, my name is Hsinfu Yeh aka 葉信甫.
-I am learning HTML, CSS and JavaScript now.
-This is the site of my notes from learning front end development.
+Hell, my name is Sam Yeh aka 葉信甫.
+I am learning Html, CSS, Google Analytics and Google Adwords now.
+This is the site of my learning notes.

 You can find me on
 <br>